jasminefifi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Saves current state of directory
+Duplicates last line of file